Boosting OCR Accuracy: Techniques and Tools for Enhanced Document Processing

 AI integration brings several key improvements:

 • Improved Accuracy: AI-powered OCR systems achieve higher accuracy rates, especially on complex or low-quality documents.
 According to Octaria, LLM-powered OCR systems can achieve up to 99.56% accuracy for standard documents.
-What are advancements in OCR technologies in Q1 2025 using LLMs?

 • Better Handwriting Recognition: AI models trained on diverse handwriting samples significantly improve the accuracy of handwriting recognition.